How monetary policy affects inflation

 The monetary policy transmission mechanism

 The way in which monetary policy affects inflation and the real economy – output and employment, for example – is referred to as the monetary policy transmission mechanism.
 The transmission mechanism is actually not one but several different mechanisms that act in parallel, through different channels.
-Some of these mechanisms affect inflation rather directly, while others take longer to have an effect.
+Some of these mechanisms affect inflation fairly directly, while others take longer to have an effect.

 One common way of describing the monetary policy transmission mechanism is that it operates through the following channels: